Joshardals/Sunnyside-Agency-Landing-Page-Josh/README.md

 ### What I learned

-I learnt how to use CSS Grid perfectly well without the use of external frameworks like Bootstrap, e.t.c.
+I learned how to use CSS Grid perfectly well without the use of external frameworks like Bootstrap, e.t.c.

 I know what flexbox is tho.
 But in general, this project made me more comfortable with flexbox and it was like a challenge to test my flexbox skills.
 Now I can consider myself as a flexbox King.
 LOL

-I also learnt new tricks about mobile responsive design as well.
+I also learned new tricks about mobile responsive design as well.

 ### Continued development

 What next after this project?
-I will like to continue focusing on building more web apps with Next JS/React JS and also master working with third party api as well.
+I will like to continue focusing on building more web apps with Next JS/React JS and also build more projects with different third-party APIs as well.

 ## Author